The Essential Guide for Shooting Slow-Motion Videos

 How to shoot slow-motion on your phone

-To shoot slow-motion on your phone, first, locate the frame rate settings.
+1. Locate the frame rate settings.
 Select a frame rate of 60 fps or higher.
 Some phones simply indicate the option as “slo-mo” or “slow motion.”
 Keep in mind that slo-mo clips are bigger in file size, so it’s better to limit them to 10 or so seconds in length.

 The best cameras for slow-motion